gymrek-lab/TRTools/PUBLISHING.rst

 #.
 Commit the changes to setup.py and trtools/version.py and push them>
 #.
 Submit a pull request from develop into master on the github webiste.
 #.
 If the code review and travis checks pass, merge the pull request.
 #.
 Tag the merge commit with the package version in vX.Y.Z format.
-(For more details on tagging, see :ref:`below <tagging>`)
+(For more details on tagging, see `below`)

 Then go through the steps of publishing the changed code to PyPI